ninchat/offhand/protocol.md

     +---------------+---------------+---------------+---------------+

-## 3. Functions
+## 4. Functions

-### 3.1.
+### 4.1.
 Messaging

-Messages have an implicit 32-bit sequence number, starting at 0, incrementing monotonically, and wrapping from 2^32-1 to 0.
-Theoretically there can be up to 2^32-1 outstanding messages at a given time, but an implementation may impose a stricter limit.
-The receiver must to acknowledge consumed messages to prevent blocking.
+Messages have an implicit 32-bit sequence number, starting at 0, incrementing monotonically, and wrapping from 2<sup>32</sup>-1 to 0.
+Theoretically there can be up to 2<sup>32</sup>-1 outstanding messages at a given time, but an implementation MAY impose a stricter limit.
+The receiver needs to acknowledge consumed messages to prevent blocking.

-Multicasting assigns different sequence number for each channel, and the acknowledgements must be done for each channel.
+Multicasting assigns different sequence number for each channel, and the acknowledgements need to be done for each channel.

-### 3.2.
+### 4.2.
 Transactional messaging

 When transactions are enabled, the sender requests received messages to be processed (commit op) or ignored (rollback op) by the receiver.
 In case of commit, the receiver indicates success (committed ack) or failure (uncommitted ack).

-Since a rollback doesn't have to be acknowledged, the next commit must be acknowledged by specifying the sequence number explicitly.
-This design is necessary because the rollback may have been missed in case of reconnection, and to avoid taxing slow links which may receive lots of rollbacks.
+~~Since a rollback doesn't have to be acknowledged, the next commit MUST be acknowledged by specifying the sequence number explicitly.
+This design is necessary because the rollback may have been missed in case of reconnection, and to avoid taxing slow links which may receive lots of rollbacks.~~

-### 3.3.
+### 4.3.
 Channel closure

 Sender notifies the receiver that it is closing a channel (close op).
 Receiver acknowledges the closure (closed ack).
 After this, the channel may be reopened by the sender (by sending a message).

-### 3.4.
+### 4.4.
 Health check

-Ping packets may be sent at will.
-A pong packet must be sent when a ping packet is received.
-A pong must not be queued to be sent after a reconnection.
+Ping packets MAY be sent at any time.
+A pong packet SHOULD be sent when a ping packet is received, unless the connection is closed before it's possible.
+A pong MUST NOT be queued to be sent after a reconnection.

-### 3.5.
+### 4.5.
 Reconnection

 A peer sends the resume packet when: